Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: 3D Surface Code Architectures

+In this section, we present a quantum computing architecture where every qubit is encoded in a 3D surface code.
 We consider a large rectified cubic lattice with 3D `patches' each containing three logical qubits.
-This architecture is a generalisation of the 2D architecture described in~\cite{Horsman2012Surface}.
 Each patch is a distance $d$ rectified cubic lattice adjacent to six identical patches.
-We can do lattice surgery between adjacent patches as described in the previous section.
+We can do lattice surgery on adjacent patches as described in Section~\ref{subsec:3d3dls}.
 We adopt a Euclidean coordinate system and associate each of the axes with a particular colour.
-For example, we associate the $x$-direction with $r$ which implies that we can do $X$-type lattice surgery between $r$-qubits (qubits encoded in $\mathcal{SC}_{r}$ codes) in patches which are adjacent in the $x$-direction.
-Similarly we can do $Z$-type lattice surgery between $g$-qubits or $b$-qubits adjacent in the $x$-direction.
+For example, we associate the $x$-direction with $r$ which implies that we can do $X$-type lattice surgery on $r$-qubits (qubits encoded in $\mathcal{SC}_{r}$ codes) in patches which are adjacent in the $x$-direction.
+Similarly, we can do $X$-type lattice surgery on $g$-qubits ($b$-qubits) which are adjacent in the $y$-direction ($z$-direction).
 This means that we can transfer a qubit from one patch to any of its adjacent patches using $X$-type or $Z$-type lattice surgery.

 In our architecture we use half of the patches in the lattice as `data patches' and half as `ancilla patches'.
 Data patches contain three logical data qubits and ancilla patches contain three logical ancilla qubits.
 We can do $CNOT$ gates between any two qubits in data patches which are adjacent to the same ancilla patch using lattice surgery.
 If the two data qubits have different colours then we need to use two logical qubits in the ancilla patch during the procedure.
 For example, imagine we want to do a $CNOT$ between the $r$-qubit (control) and $g$-qubit (target) in the same data patch.
 First of all, we do a $Z$-type merge of the $r$-qubit in the data patch and the $r$-qubit in an adjacent ancilla patch.
 We then undo this merge with a $Z$-type split.
 Next, we transfer the state of the $r$-qubit in the ancilla patch to the $g$-qubit in the same ancilla patch, using the procedure in Equation~\ref{eq:H and tele}.
 The next step is to do an $X$-type merge of the $g$-qubits in the data patch and the ancilla patch.
 Finally, we undo this merge with an $X$-type split and apply some Pauli corrections.
-The procedure we have just described implements a $CNOT$ gate between the $r$-qubit and $g$-qubit in the data patch.
+The procedure we have just described implements a $CNOT$ gate between the $r$-qubit and $g$-qubit in the same data patch.

 $CNOT$ gates allow us to swap any two data qubits in data patches which are adjacent to the same ancilla patch.
 As we have previously shown, we can transversally implement $CZ$ and $CCZ$ in a single data patch.
 Finally, we can do a $H$ gate on a single qubit in a data patch by the following method.
 We first transfer the qubit to an adjacent ancilla patch using lattice surgery.
 Next we do a single qubit $H$ using the procedure in Equation~\ref{eq:H and tele} before transferring the qubit back to its original data patch.
 In the architecture we have just described we can swap arbitrary data qubits and implement a universal gate set in each data patch. $CCZ$ gates can be performed in parallel on all data qubits, $CZ$ gates can be performed in parallel on two thirds of the data qubits and $H$ gates can be performed in parallel on a third of the data qubits.
 This architecture requires no magic state distillation or state injection.